|Posted by David L. Prewett on January 28, 2017 at 7:15 PM|

 Just a reminder for Bannack Days.
 It is a wonderful time to visit Bannack and celebrate pioneer life and Bannack's glory days.
-Held always the third weekend in July, July 18 and 19 in 2015, I encourage those of you that have not had the opportunity to attend Bannack Days or may have not attended in the past few years to please come join us for this fun-filled weekend.
+Held always the third weekend in July, We encourage those of you that have not had the opportunity to attend Bannack Days or may have not attended in the past few years to please come join us for this fun-filled weekend.

 For a nominal fee, breakfast is served in Hotel Meade by the Masons Bannack Historic Lodge No. 3-7-77 under the direction of W Bro Charlie Nau as a fund-raiser for the new Bannack Outdoor Shelter FIREPLACE, beginning at 7:00am both days.